danielzmod/op-tools_ubuntu_16.04/README.md

 ./1_install_op-tools_ubuntu16.04.6.sh
 ```

-After installation dont forget the activate the virtual environment by doing
+When rebooting or starting a new terminal dont forget to activate the virtual environment by doing
 ```bash
 cd openpilot
 pipenv shell # Activate virtual environment